Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

-\blue{We are now in position to state the main result of this section: \begin{theorem} Let $\mu,\theta>0$ be given and assume that $g_0<0$.
-Assume further that $A$ is Metzler, and nonsingular.
-Then, the unique equilibrium point of the system \eqref{eq:mainsystCL2} is locally exponentially stable for all $\eta,k_p>0$. \end{theorem} \begin{proof} Under the condition that $r>0$ then the equilibrium point is positive by virtue of Lemma \ref{lem:positiveunstable}.
-Under the extra condition that $g_0<0$, then the matrix $\bar A=A-e_ne_n^Tu_*$ is Metzler and Hurwitz stable from Lemma \ref{lem:HSuns}.
-The rest of the proof is then identical to that of Theorem \ref{th:structstab1} as we are now in the exactly the same setting. \end{proof}}
+\black{Based on the results of the previous section, we can state the main stability result in the case where $g_0<0$: \begin{theorem} Assume that $A$ is Metzler, output unstable, and nonsingular and that $g_0\ne 0$.
+Then, the unique equilibrium point of the system \eqref{eq:mainsystCL2} is locally exponentially stable for all $\eta,k_p,\mu,\theta>0$. \end{theorem} \begin{proof} Under the condition that $r>0$ then the equilibrium point is positive by virtue of Lemma \ref{lem:positiveunstable}.
+Under the extra condition that $g_0\ne0$, we have that $g_0<0$ (see Lemma \ref{lem:inversion}), then the matrix $\bar A=A-e_ne_n^Tu_*$ is Metzler and Hurwitz stable from Lemma \ref{lem:HSuns}.
+The rest of the proof is then identical to that of Theorem \ref{th:structstab1} as we are now in exactly the same setting. \end{proof}}

-\blue{Interestingly, the set of admissible set-points is much bigger than in the stable case.
-The reason for that is simple.
-In the unstable case, we can always let the output diverge until it reaches the desired set-point of value and only then we stabilize the value to that desired set-point.
+\black{The underlying assumption that $A_{11}$ be Hurwitz stable is not restrictive in this case since this is a necessary condition for the matrix $A-e_ne_n^Tu_*$ to be Hurwitz stable.
+Additionally, the strict positively realness property of the transfer function $H_n(s)$ also requires the zeros to be stable, which is equivalent to saying that $A_{11}$ be Hurwitz stable.
+Interestingly, the set of admissible set-points is much larger in the unstable case than in the stable case.
+This phenomenon can be easily explained by the fact that in the unstable case, the controller can always let the output increase until it exceeds the set-point before starting repressing it to stabilize it around the desired set-point.
+For this to happen, the system needs to be persistently excited, which is the meaning of the condition that $g_0\ne0$.
+The case where $g_0=0$ will be treated in the next section.}\\

-It is also interesting to discuss whether the result is non-conservative for local exponential stability.
-The assumption on the stability of the matrix has now be relaxed and it is clear that if $G_\eta(s)$ fails to be weakly strictly passive, then there will exists a $k_p>0$ such that the equilibrium point is unstable.
-In this regard, there is strong evidence that the above result states a necessary and sufficient condition for the structural stability of the equilibrium point in the Metzler case, which is non-conservative in the linear case.
+\black{We consider now the following illustrative example: \begin{example} Consider the following gene expression network with maturation, positive feedback ($k_{13}$) and autocatalytic reaction ($\nu$)

-As a conclusion for the section, we consider the following example: \begin{example} Let us consider the following gene expression network with maturation, positive feedback and autocatalytic reaction on the matured species:
+where $x_1,x_2,x_3$ are the mRNA, protein, and matured protein concentrations, respectively.
+All the model parameters are positive except, possibly, $k_{13}$ and $\nu$.
+This matrix is output unstable if and only if